What Is The Difference Between A Traditional And Cloud-Based Point of Sale Systems?

 Grand View Research warns: global POS market revenue will hit from $ 9.3 bn in 2020 up to over $18 bn by 2027.
 Notably, the cloud point of sale market promises to grow up to $9 bn by 2026.
 It seems that in the cloud based POS vs. traditional POS struggle, the first one will win by a small margin.
 But do not rely solely on statistics.
 Choosing cloud or non cloud based POS for business, you should know what software your competitors prefer and why.
 This research will help you make the final decision.

 What Is The Traditional POS System?

-It is worth recalling that the POS system is a set of equipment and software that conducts transactions and transfers information about taxable operations to the government authorities.
+The POS system is a set of equipment and software that conducts transactions and transfers information about taxable operations to the government authorities.
 Also, POS has many other tasks, depending on the area of business in which it operates.

 Definition and Features

 Traditional, On-premise, or Legacy POS systems are the same Point of Sale approach's names, operating on a closed network basis.
 Here all the information is saved on a local server, usually hosted in the place of business activity.
 This POS allows a limited opportunity to access the contained data.
 It works like a regular desktop.
 So, the user can get information only using the computer.

 Thus, the local POS system seems a bit outdated.
 Nevertheless, it has significant advantages, because of which the solution remains popular to this day.
 They include: